rodneyshupe/Cookbook/Recipes/Entrees/Misc/TheBestDIYFoilPacketDinners.rst

 ----------

 1. Prepare 4 sheets of Heavy Duty Aluminum Foil into 12-inch sheets.
-2. Divide the ingredients among the four pieces of foil and place the food in the center of each piece, layering the butter, hamburger and or sausage with the vegetables spices, herbs and flavourings of your choice.
-   Fold the two long edges toward one another and fold over once or twice then crimp tightly.
-Fold and crimp each short end of the foil toward the middle so that the edges are all tightly sealed.
+2. Divide the ingredients among the four pieces of foil and place the food in the center of each piece, layering the butter, hamburger and or sausage with the vegetables, spices, herbs and flavourings of your choice.
+Fold the two long edges toward one another and fold over once or twice, then crimp tightly.
+Fold and crimp each short end toward the middle so the edges are all tightly sealed.
-3. For cooking in the oven, bake on a baking sheet at 350F for about 30 minutes.
+3. To cook in the oven, bake on a baking sheet at 350F for about 30 minutes.
-4. For cooking on a grill, cook on medium high for about 10-15 minutes each side, turning occasionally.
+4. To cook on a grill, cook on medium high for about 10-15 minutes each side, turning occasionally.
-5. Let the packets cool slightly before serving.
-Carefully open the packets and serve.
+5. Let the packets cool slightly before serving, then carefully open and serve.

 Notes
 -----